Find Affordable College Courses

 Chestnut Hill, MA

-With a ranking of #6, Boston College did quite well on this year’s most popular schools for nursing students working on their master’s degree.
-Located in the city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.
+Boston College did quite well in this year’s ranking of the most popular places for nursing students to get a master’s degree.
+It came in at #6 on the list.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.

 Women make up 90% of the nursing majors at the school.